 8/ Close to the Heart (2018), written by Megan Sinclair, with artwork by Gary Welsh and others.
 This was produced through consultation with the British Heart Foundation.

 9/ The Gift: Transforming Lives through Organ Donation (2018), an anthology by various writers and artists, developed by Mayra Crowe and produced with Organ Donation Scotland, the NHS, and the charity Good Life, Good Death, Good Grief.
+Second, updated edition, which includes the news changes in law, available here.

 10/ Big Noise Douglas: The Story of our Evaluation Workshops (2018), written by Laura Findlay with artwork by Katie Quinn.
 This was produced with Sistema Scotland and Big Noise Dundee.